solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/OptimismMultisig.md

 }
 ```

--   `build()`: Set the necessary actions for your proposal.
+-   `build()`: Sets the necessary actions for your proposal.
 [Refer](../overview/architecture/proposal-functions.md#build-function).
-In this example, L1 NFT Bridge is upgraded to new implementation.
-The actions
-    should be written in solidity code and in the order they should be executed.
-Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address is passed into `buildModifier` that will call actions in `build`.
-Caller is optimism multisig for this example. `buildModifier` is necessary modifier for `build` function and will not work without it.
+In this example, the L1 NFT Bridge is upgraded to a new implementation.
+The actions should be written in solidity code and in the order they should be executed.
+Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function.
+The `caller` address is passed into `buildModifier` that will call actions in `build`.
+The caller is the Optimism Multisig for this example. `buildModifier` is a necessary modifier for the `build` function and will not work without it.

 ```solidity
 function build()